Course of the Klamath River: Far northern California

 Flowing through its narrow canyon, the river receives Beaver Creek from the right, 170 mi from the mouth, as it passes the small hamlet of Klamath River from the south.
 It then turns west, and with the massive bulk of Dry Lake Mountain looming to the north, the river receives Horse Creek from the right after passing the town of the same name.
 It then turns south and then west, whipsawing through an increasingly narrow gorge, and receives the Scott River from the left and passes Hamburg, 150 mi from the mouth.
 The river then passes Seiad Valley and receives Seiad Creek from the right and Grider Creek from the left, 141 mi from the mouth.
 The river then enters another narrower gorge and passes Fort Goff before dropping over a series of rapids.

 The river rounds a bend southward, then twists sharply northward, southwest and southeast around a ridge as it receives China Creek from the left, 135 mi from the mouth.
 The river then again bends southwest, then curves northward, diverges around two islands, then swings east and finally southwest around another ridge as it enters a wider valley and passes the town of Happy Camp, 130 mi from the mouth.
 Receiving wide, shallow Indian Creek from the right, the Klamath then bends southwest into a narrow gorge, still paralleling State Route 96.
 The river passes Clear Creek 85 mi from the mouth and receives the creek of the same name as it begins to flow south-southeast; a little farther on, it receives Independence Creek from the left, then bends west as it receives King Creek from the left.

 Now incised into a narrow channel and meandering around sandbars and gravel bars, the river drops over rapid after rapid and turns south as it receives Dillon Creek from the right, 78 mi from the mouth.
 Ti Creek enters from the left and Rock Creek from the right as the river continues to flow south through a steep and narrow gorge, cutting through the Cascade Range itself.
-[Cascades appear upstream from here.
-This is either way-south Siskyous or Coast Range.]
 The valley of the Klamath gradually transitions from an arid high desert to a temperate rainforest climate.
-[NOTE: THE MILEAGES FROM HERE ON ARE ALL MUCH TOO LOW; FOR EXAMPLE, BLUFF CREEK IS ABOUT 52 MILES FROM THE MOUTH.]
 It drops over Ishi Pishi Falls, a historical Native American fishing spot, and receives the Salmon River, its most powerful tributary thus far, from the left, 50 mi from the mouth.
 Here it rounds a small ridge, then turns southwest and passes the town of Orleans, 45 mi from the mouth.
 The river then bends north, west and south around another ridge, receives Boise Creek from the left and Slate Creek and Bluff Creek from the right, 28 mi from the mouth.